CyberCookie/siegel/core/client_build/README.md

 <br />

+<p>Config is optimized to produce the smallest bundle as fast as possible</p>

 This config allows you to bring any changes to an underlying webpack configuration,<br />
-providing an easy to use api<br />
+by providing an easy to use api<br />
-All the fields are optional since many of them are already defined in the underlying default webpack configuration
+All the fields are optional since many of them are already defined in core  default configuration

 <br />